swares/convert-png2-html-const/README.md

     Just copy and past in any image variables into your code as you like.

-    Designed for use with Ardunio / NodeMCU / ESP8266 and other microcontrolers.
+    Designed for use with Ardunio / NodeMCU / ESP8266 and other microcontrolers / IoT.

     Usage:  ./convert-png2-html-const.sh